 In those 20 years of partnership over 220 daa volunteers have worked with more than 4,330 students from 60 schools helping to inspire the students to reach their full potential.
 Volunteers guide their classes through fun and engaging topics such as “Our Community”, “Our World” and “Our Universe” with a particular emphasis on the Science and Technology sector as well as the overall importance of receiving an education.

 A unique aspect to daa’s involvement in Junior Achievement is the students’ opportunity to visit the airport where they learn about the different roles and jobs at the airport as well as the operational aspect of our business

 Every year, Dublin Airport produces a special calendar with the help of local primary schools.
 Our Schools Christmas Competition encourages kids to get creative with winning poems and drawings featuring in the annual calendar.

-In 2018, we asked children to write a limerick about their favourite memories of Dublin Airport.
+Last year, we asked children to write a limerick about their favourite memories of Dublin Airport.
 Homecomings, summer holidays and special celebrations all got a mention but a clear favourite was the opportunity the children have to sing for passengers and those waiting to meet and greet them in the terminals throughout the year.

 Schools Entertainment Programme

 The Christmas music programme at Dublin Airport has long been an integral ingredient to the incredible Christmas atmosphere created at the airport every year.
 In the lead up to the big day local schools and choirs rock around the Christmas tree in the arrivals halls of our two Terminals and bring some first class festive cheer to passengers coming home for Christmas and those waiting their arrival.